-French History Computer Science • Art
+French History Computer • Art

+Science

 German Geography • DT Music

-• Latin Religious Studies Food Preparation & Nutrition • Drama
+• Latin Religious Studies Food Preparation &amp; Nutrition • Drama

 Spanish • PE

-In addition to their GCSEs, a planned programme for Personal, Social and Health and Economic Education, and, in Years 10 and 11, our Create course, which is designed to promote independence of thought and creative thinking skills.
+- Pupils also have the option to sit nine GCSEs and take one of our Future Ready Courses, which are accredited by Eduqual.
+The courses are, firstly, the King's High Changemaker Award, which includes units on social justice, global citizenship, climate change, and Law and the legal system; secondly, our Innovation and Entrepreneurship Award has units on data analysis, sustainable engineering, neuroscience and entrepreneurship.
+These courses have been designed to introduce our pupils to cutting-edge content and creative forms of assessment that will prepare them for A Level, University applications and future careers. - In addition to their GCSEs, a planned programme for Personal, Social and Health and Economic Education, and, in Years 10 and 11, our Create course, which is designed to promote independence of thought and creative thinking skills.
 Our Careers Programme, Voluntary Service, Work Experience, extensive extracurricular and visits programme with our academic curriculum ensure that students are given excellent preparation for the world beyond school, realising our school aim: 'To prepare each pupil for a fulfilling adult life as a woman in the twenty first century'.